What Is the Earned Income Tax Credit?

-The Earned Income Tax Credit for Tax Year 2019
+The maximum Earned Income Tax Credit amounts for the 2019 tax year (the return you'll file in 2020) are:

 - $6,557 if you have three or more qualifying children